Get support from A&P

 The importance of the A1 Certificate for posted workers

 In addition to being a key element of compliance with posting regulations, the Model A1 is of great importance for both workers and posting companies.
-It ensures that workers receive the social security benefits to which they are entitled, even while working in a different EU Member State and at the same time simplifies internal administrative procedures for posting companies, reducing the complexities associated with cross-border employment.
+It ensures that workers receive their entitled social security benefits while working in a different EU Member State.
+At the same time, it simplifies internal administrative procedures for posting companies, reducing the complexities associated with cross-border employment.

-The document must always be kept and made available to the competent authority in the event of an inspection, both during and after the posting abroad.
+The employer must always keep the document and make it available to the competent authority in the event of an inspection, both during and after the posting abroad.

 For more information on the EU regulatory framework for the posting of workers, take a look at our guide on EU Posted Workers Directives.